MichaelPoma/ds_university_grant_predictions_interpretability_tool_proj/README.md

 And got information about the grant sponsor:
 - Sponsor Code (ID of sponsor)
-- Grant Category code (categorization of sponsor)
+- Grant Category code (Categorization of sponsor)

 The grant status was provided for the training set as a binary variable (successful, unsuccessful).